Literasee/literasee-viz/README.md

 ```

 Here we see the four parameters supported by cards: `title`, `desc`, `img`, and `repo`.
 The `img` parameter is optional.
 As shown above, the iframe should specify its `width`, `height`, and `frameborder`, unless the host site will account for styling in another manner.

+# Status as of 11/28/2016

+### Availability at data.literasee.io

+There are a few things involved in making this repository's contents available at https://viz.literasee.io

+The `literasee.io` domain (as well as `literasee.org`) is registered with [iwantmyname.com](iwantmyname.com).
+On that site, the domain's DNS is configured to point to CloudFlare.
+This is done because CloudFlare offers free SSL (HTTPS) and better subdomain management.

+On CloudFlare, we manage the various `literasee.io` subdomains.
+Some point to Heroku for the Literasee editor and viewer apps, but the `viz` subdomain is pointed to `literasee.github.io`, the automatically generated domain for the Literasee organization on GitHub.

+The repository itself is then configured to enable GitHub Pages and use the `master` branch as the source.
+The `CNAME` file in the repository root tells GitHub that requests for `viz.literasee.io` should be treated as requests for this repository.